 What is White Coffee?

-You have surely heard of the classic light, medium, and dark roasted coffee, but few are knowledgeable about White Coffee.
+White coffee is different from the usual roasts you have surely heard of like classic light, medium, and dark roasted coffee, but few are knowledgeable about White Coffee.
 Although there are some popular coffee drinks that are known as White Coffee, the true White Coffee we’re referring to is the coffee beans that are light, or “white” in color because of how they have been roasted.

 Malaysian/Ipoh White Coffee, Indonesian Kopi Putih White Coffee, and Flat White Coffee are common café drinks around the world.
 Malaysian White Coffee is made with condensed milk and palm oil margarine, turning the color of the coffee much lighter.
 Indonesian Kopi Putih White Coffee is made from lightly roasted beans and typically contains a non-dairy creamer that contributes to the white color.
 Finally, the more familiar Flat White Coffee is made with espresso and silky smooth microfoam frothed milk.
 The White Coffee that we are discussing is made from very light (slowly) roasted coffee beans and is becoming an increasingly popular choice in North America.